TeleSign/java_telesign/README.md

 You should then see a message that indicates the build was successful.

-6. Copy all the .java source files from the self-service Telesign Java SDK into your project:
+6. Copy all the .java source files from the Telesign Self-service Java SDK into your project:

    `cp -r ~/code/local/telesign_sdks/java_telesign/src/main/java/com ./src/main/java/`

-7. Open the buid.gradle.kts file in your project and add `mavenCentral()` to the `repositories` block right below `jcenter()`.
+7. Open the build.gradle.kts file in your project and add `mavenCentral()` to the `repositories` block right below `jcenter()`.

 8. Add the following dependencies to the `dependencies` block: